dirac-institute/sorcha/docs/support.rst

 We are very happy to receivet feedback on the online documentation through the `project's github repository <https://github.com/dirac-institute/sorcha/issues>`_.
 Beyond pointing out typos and small changes through issues, we welcome pull requests on the sphinx documentation used here on the readthedocs.

 .. note::
-   You will need to install the development version of Sorcha (pip install '.[dev]'  and install the pandoc package (eitehr via conda/pip or `direct download<https://pandoc.org/installing.html>`_ )
+   You will need to install the development version of Sorcha (pip install '.[dev]' from a clone of the Sorcha repository and install the pandoc package (either via conda/pip or `direct download <https://pandoc.org/installing.html>`_  If you move to the docs directory and run 'make html', the html read the doc files will be ../_readthedocs/html/ )